Hundreds of firefighters tackle a major wildfire raging out of control on fringes of Greek capital

 A single-vehicle crash involving a Sudbury police cruiser at a playground caused quite a stir on a quiet street in Minnow Lake on Sunday.

-Two people were taken to hospital following a single-vehicle motorcycle crash. round 6:40 p.m. on Sunday, emergency services were called to the crash on Carlow Road south of Warren Street in Central Elgin.

-Around 7 p.m.
-Saturday, a deceased kayaker was found on Lake Erie, approximately half a kilometer from Turkey Point Marina in Norfolk County.
+A third person has died and 15 people have been hospitalized as a result of an outbreak of Listeria infections linked to recalled plant-based beverages.

+OPP say it happened around 9:30 a.m. at the intersection of Highway 21 and Grey Bruce Line.

-Highway 11 is closed in Huntsville Ont., following a single-vehicle crash that left three people in critical condition.
+Highway 11 is reopened in Huntsville Ont., following a single-vehicle crash that left three people in critical condition.

-The Ontario Provincial Police (OPP) is probing a suspicious fire in Orillia after large cardboard bales went up into flames.
+The Ontario Provincial Police (OPP) is probing a suspicious fire in Orillia after large cardboard bales went up in flames.

+An alleged break-in attempt in Barrie leaves a man up for charges.

+Essex County OPP say the body of a missing swimmer has been located near Leamington in Lake Erie.

 OPP are investigating a crash in Lakeshore where a seven-year-old was one of the people injured.
 Around 1 a.m. on Monday, OPP, fire and EMS were sent to a crash on Highway 77 at County Road 8 where a vehicle had struck a house.